juanjnc/clonehoot/README.md

     def  start_player():
 	    player_side.run(host="0.0.0.0", port=5001)

- - Players run in that IP Adress
+ - Players run in that IP Address
  - Game Server run in 127.0.0.1:5000

-You must change the content of *questions.txt* following this patern:
+You must change the content of *questions.txt* following this pattern:

     TOPIC OF THE TEST